azist/azos/src/providers/Azos.IAM.Server/Data/readme.md

 ## IAM Server Summary
 Azos IAM (AZIAM) solution is a full stack Identity and Access Management (IAM) service provider.
-It is implemented on AZos unified platform, as such sharing many app features (config, logging, telemetry, cluster etc.)
+It is implemented on AZos unified platform, as such, sharing many app features (config, logging, telemetry, cluster etc.)

+### Capabilities
+- Multiple **realms** - single logical server installation supports multiple logical data stores
+- **Temporal assignments** - all assignments are set per time period and can be scheduled (e.g. valid from X until Y.)
+- **Multi-factor authentication** with adaptive status per-login
+- **OAuth/OpenID Connect**
+- **Identity federation** - e.g. an Account with AD, OAuth/OpenID, Social, and other Providers
+- **Custom IDP integration** (e.g. existing users stored in XYZ)
+- Accounts with **multiple login methods**
+- **Hierarchical account groups** with ACL derivation
+- Various Account types e.g. - "user", "department" etc.
+- Detailed AC (Access Control Lists) with custom permissions
+- ACL permissions support any kind of data structures: from bool Y/N flags to custom access config vectors e.g. - **Geofences**, time-of day/week rights etc.
+- **Role-Based-Security** via role ACL mix-ins
+- **Detailed authorization overrides** down to account login level (Group->Group(s)->Account->Login)
+- **Full change auditing** for all entities
+- **Custom entity attributes** aka. `Entity Properties`, e.g. "Certification.Medicare = true", "Facility.Lockbox = 1234" etc..
+- Custom entity **property and trait indexing** - ability to efficiently query entities on their traits
+- **Policies** - a set of rules/settings applied in time assignment spans to entities
+- Policy-based Group/Account/Login lock-out, password reset, complexity enforcement, can not reuse X old, min edit distance etc.
+- **Async notifications via web hooks** - host system gets notified of the security events, such as lock-out etc.

+### Datastore
-AZIAM stores its data in a backend-agnostic database, performing near-real-time multi-master data replication of all of the data between multiple data centers.
-By default, AZIAM server comes with the `Mongo Db` store (**note:** *Tech-specific sharding and replication is **NOT used on purpose**.
+AZIAM stores its data in a backend-agnostic store, performing near-real-time multi-master data replication of all of the entity changes between multiple data centers.
+By default, AZIAM server comes with the `Mongo Db` store (**note:** *Provider-specific sharding and replication is **NOT used on purpose**.
 Consequentially, one does not need to get expensive licenses for, say MS Sql or Oracle used as an AZIAM backing store.*).

+### IAM Protocol / Client
 AZIAM server provides its services via a well-factored `REST` interface.
 You can use `Azos.IAM` client library for ease of use, but this is not required, as you can use any HTTP(s)/REST capable client to work with the server.

+AZIAM server provides asynchronous notification capabilities via web hooks.
+Web hooks can be defined per `realm`.

 ## Rights / Access Control List (ACL)